 Choosing the right meth addiction rehab program for you will depend on your length and level of substance abuse.
 You can work with a doctor or other health care provider to determine which type of treatment will be the best for you and your recovery.

 Loved Ones of Meth Addicts Need Support Too

-Remember that methadone addiction is a treatable disorder and sometimes the best thing you can do for an addict is provide them with factual information about their drug use and the available help.
+Remember that meth addiction is a treatable disorder, and sometimes the best thing you can do for an addict is provide them with factual information about their drug use and the available help.

 Frequently Asked Questions About Meth Addiction

 How long does meth stay in your system?

 Mostly, people will expel 70% of the methamphetamine from their bodies in the first 24 hours after use.
 However, meth can appear in tests for a week or more after use.